MLH-Fellowship/fresh-bites/README.md

 Befor you can shop or place any orders on Fresh Bites, you have to create and/or login to your Fresh Bites account.
 If you are not logged in, you will be unable to place any orders.

-You can create an account by clicking on the Login/Signup tab of our fresh-bites.com Home page.
+You can create an account by clicking on the Login/Signup tab of our fresh-bites.com Home page:

 Then, you can either login to your account:

 Or you can click on the signup tab at the bottom of the login window to create your account: